Hershel Schachter

 Schachter is a halakhic advisor to the Orthodox Union and has rendered notable decisions in a number of contemporary topic areas.

 Early life and education

 Hershel Schachter was born in Scranton, Pennsylvania to Melech Schachter, a rosh yeshiva at Yeshiva University.

-Schachter became an assistant to Joseph Ber Soloveitchik at the age of 22.
+Schachter graduated from Yeshiva University High School for Boys in 1958.
+He became an assistant to Joseph Ber Soloveitchik at the age of 22.
 He earned a B.A. from Yeshiva College and an M.A. in Hebrew literature from the Bernard Revel Graduate School of Jewish Studies in 1967.
 After receiving rabbinic ordination that year at the age of 26, Schachter became the youngest rosh yeshiva at RIETS, and he was appointed rosh kollel (dean of the kollel) when the position became available following the aliyah of the previous rosh kollel, Aharon Lichtenstein, in 1971.

 Schachter is a prominent posek.
 He is also a halakhic advisor to the kashrut division of the Orthodox Union.